ava-labs/avalanchego/sync/README.md

   - `LeafsRequestHandler`: handles requests for trie data (leafs)
   - `CodeRequestHandler`: handles requests for contract code
   - `BlockRequestHandler`: handles requests for blocks
   - _Note: There are response size and time limits in place so peers joining the network do not overload peers providing data.
-Additionally, the engine tracks the CPU usage of each peer for such messsages and throttles inbound requests accordingly._
+Additionally, the engine tracks the CPU usage of each peer for such messages and throttles inbound requests accordingly._
 - `sync/client`: Validates responses from peers and provides support for syncing tries.
 - `sync/statesync`: Uses `sync/client` to sync EVM related state: Accounts, storage tries, and contract code.
 - `plugin/evm/`: The engine expects the VM to implement `StateSyncableVM` interface,